 The draft guidelines, which apply to adult offenders, cover two main offences under the Modern Slavery Act (MSA) 2015 (external site, opens in a new tab):

 - Holding someone in slavery, servitude and forced labour (section 1), including physical restraint or imprisonment, threats or treatment which make escape from their position an impossibility.

 - Human trafficking – transporting people for purposes of exploitation (section 2), which may involve recruiting, harbouring, receiving or transferring people cross-border.

-The Sentencing Council has published a statistical bulletin and data tables, detailing recent sentencing trends for modern slavery offences.
+The Sentencing Council has published a statistical bulletin and data tables (external site, opens in a new tab), detailing recent sentencing trends for modern slavery offences.

-A press release is available on the Sentencing Council website.
+A press release (external site, opens in a new tab) is available on the Sentencing Council website.